What is lockdown and its use cases?

 Any public building must have some form of access control and adequate policies toward both lockdown and lockout.

-In the event of a threat occurring inside a building, you need to have a lockdown plan in place.
+The lockdown is a situation that normally occurs in the event of a threat occurring inside a building.
+It is crucial, in these situations, to have a lockdown plan in place.
 The lockdown strategy and measures should envisage immediate actions to secure the building and all the people who are inside the building.
+During a lockdown, normally, people are confined into a determined area of a building.
+This limitations comes with some other rules, such as, silence and lights out.

 A lockdown strategy for a school, for instance, may stipulate measures such as locking all the doors to classrooms, turning off the lights and placing students out of sight of any windows.
 Students themselves should observe silence during an event of a lockdown.